kkufaas/Micro_OS_5_Virtual_Memory/doc/tools/bochs.md

 **From source**

+`Dependencies:`

+Bochs uses C++ for some of their build process, so when compiling from source we need a C++ compiler\!
+We recommend the GNU C++ compiler: `g++` in apt.
 We will be compiling for the X.org version of bochs (default) so we need some X.org development libraries.
-We recommend the dev libs from xorg:
+We recommend the dev libs from
-`xorg-dev` in apt.
+xorg: `xorg-dev` in apt.

 In the case that this crashes your system, you can try using the SDL version instead, see [Bochs